Youssef-haggag-691/dvl_ROS2driver/README.md

 * [Technical Details](#Technical-Details)

 ## Description
 ROS2 package for serial-interfacing with waterlinked A50  DVL.
 There is also an associated custom-ros2-message for DVL measurement data.

 ![a50_side](./img/a50_front.jpeg)

+## Prerequisites
+* Linux distributions Bionic (Ubuntu 18.04)
+* C++ 11 compiler or newer.
+* ROS2 - Eloquent

+## Wiring